-Motorcycle accidents are some of the most serious types of accidents that our attorneys see on a daily basis, primarily because of the nature of the act of riding a motorcycle.
+Motorcycle accidents are some of the most serious types of accidents that the attorneys at Davis Law Group, P.S., see on a daily basis, primarily because of the dangerous nature of riding a motorcycle.
 Because motorcyclists are not physically protected in the same way that drivers of passenger vehicles are, riders are especially vulnerable and susceptible to being seriously injured or killed in a collision.

-It’s pretty simple when you think about it; since motorcycles don’t provide an enclosed physical environment like passenger vehicles do – complete with airbags, anti-lock brakes, and seatbelts – motorcycle riders and their passengers are at serious risk in the event of a crash.
-That risk is compounded when you consider the fact that it doesn’t take much of an impact to cause a motorcyclist to lose control of his or her bike.
+Motorcycles don’t provide an enclosed physical environment like passenger vehicles do – complete with airbags, anti-lock brakes, and seatbelts – and their passengers are at serious risk in the event of a crash.
+That risk is compounded when you consider it doesn’t take much of an impact to cause a motorcyclist to lose control of his or her bike.

 Injury Rates Among Motorcyclists

-The CDC studied the injury rates and other related data regarding more than a million people who were treated in emergency rooms throughout the United States between 2001 and 2008 for nonfatal motorcycle accidents.
+The Centers for Disease Control and Prevention studied the injury rates and other related data regarding more than a million people who were treated in emergency rooms throughout the United States between 2001 and 2008 for non-fatal motorcycle accidents.
 The injuries were tracked based on their location on the body and the severity of the injuries themselves.
 Among the interesting results:

-- Approximately 30 percent of all non-fatal motorcycle accident injuries occurred in riders’ lower extremities, mostly including the legs and feet.
+- Approximately 30 percent of all non-fatal motorcycle accident injuries occurred in riders’ lower extremities.

-- Nearly 22 percent of injuries occurred to the head and neck region, making these the second-most common type of motorcycle injuries.
+- Nearly 22 percent of injuries occurred to the head and neck region.

 - Motorcycle accident victims who were wearing a helmet at the time of a collision had a higher number of minor injuries and a lower number of severe injuries.